 Michigan Tech Accreditation Sustained by Higher Learning Commission

-The Higher Learning Commission has reaffirmed Michigan Technological University’s accreditation, the Board of Control learned Aug.
+The Higher Learning Commission has reaffirmed Michigan Technological University’s accreditation, the Board of Trustees learned Aug.
 2.

 “It is fair to say that Michigan Tech passed with flying colors,” said Board Member Lenora Ashford.

 The Higher Learning Commission’s Reaffirmation Panel stated that the University met all of the criteria for accreditation.

 “Michigan Technological University shows clear evidence of its commitment to high performance, AQIP [Academic Quality Improvement Program] and continuous quality improvement,” the panel wrote in its evaluation.
 “The Reaffirmation Panel acknowledges that Michigan Technological University is a high performing organization . . . .”

 The University has been continuously accredited since 1928.
 In 2005, the University entered into the Higher Learning Commission’s AQIP program.
 The seven-year project involved intensive self-evaluation of activities throughout Michigan Tech and led to numerous action projects to streamline and improve University processes, from student advising and international education to reducing Michigan Tech’s carbon footprint.